 GreenGeeks prides itself as a reputable provider of green hosting since they replace, with wind energy credits, 3x the power your website uses.

-They offer a wide range of screaming fast SSD-based hosting options, including shared, reseller, VPS, and WordPress hosting.
+They offer a wide range of screaming fast SSD-based hosting options, including shared, reseller, VPS, WordPress and WooCommerce.

-GreenGeeks uses cutting edge technology in their data centers to ensure you get blazing fast page speeds, security, and superior website performance.
-They provide you a 99.9% uptime guarantee and an unconditional 30-day money-back guarantee so that you can test the waters without any risk.
+GreenGeeks uses cutting-edge technology in their data centers to ensure you get blazing-fast page speeds, security, and superior website performance.
+They provide you with a 99.9% uptime guarantee and an unconditional 30-day money-back guarantee so that you can test the waters without any risk.

 - Scalable computer resources